Exiv2/exiv2/tests/README-TESTS.md

 suite and for tests which are too complex for Unit Tests.

 Exiv2 also has Unit Tests to test low level features of the code.
-The unit tests are stored in unitTests/ and are not discussed in this document.
+The unit tests are stored in unitTests/ and not discussed in this document.

 <div id="TOC"/>